conveyal/analysis-ui/docs/analysis/regional.md

 The map shows the number of opportunities reachable from each location within the travel time cutoff specified when creating the regional analysis.
 Using the download button, you can save regional analysis results in a [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) raster format.
 These files can then be opened in a GIS to conduct additional analyses or create custom maps.
 Downloading results also allows you to see the raw [grid cells](methodology.html#spatial-resolution) used for analysis, rather than the smoother interpolated results shown in your browser.

+## Downloading regional results

+Using the download button, you can save regional analysis results in a raster format (GEOTIFF).
+These saved files can be opened in GIS to conduct additional analyses or create custom maps.
+In QGIS, you will likely want to [style](https://docs.qgis.org/2.8/en/docs/training_manual/rasters/changing_symbology.html#basic-fa-changing-raster-layer-symbology) the accessibility layer with a singleband pseudocolor scheme.
+If you prefer to work with the results as a regular grid of vector points, you may find the "Raster values to points" tool in the QGIS processing toolbox helpful.
+Downloading results also allows you to see the raw [grid cells](methodology.html#spatial-resolution) used for analysis, rather than the smoother interpolated results shown in your browser.

-## Comparing results
+## Comparing regional analyses

 You can also compare two regional analyses from different projects in the same region.
 The map will show the differences in accessibility between the two analyses, with blue areas showing increased accessibility, and red areas showing decreased accessibility, relative to the comparison analysis.
+Again, you can download raw results for the two analyses being compared for further styling and analysis in GIS.

 ## Measuring aggregate accessibility

 These regional analyses present a wealth of information, and maps of regional accessibility are frequently the best way to communicate the accessibility impacts of a transit plan.
 However, in some cases there is a need to summarize accessibility in a single aggregate metric.
 Conveyal Analysis allows aggregating the results of a regional analysis to _aggregation areas_ (e.g. neighborhood, city council district, transit agency service area, or region).
 For a selected aggregation area, Conveyal Analysis can report the distribution of accessibility in that area, weighted by a value (e.g. population or households) at each grid cell origin.

 ### Uploading aggregation areas

+In order to accomplish this aggregation, you first need to choose a region and code it as a polygon Shapefile (unprojected WGS84, CRS 4326).
+The choice of region can have a significant impact on the final metric.
+If a very large region is chosen, where much of the region does not have transit service, there will be a large number of people with very low job access via transit, deflating the aggregate numbers.
+Conversely, if a small region is chosen, segments of the population that should be served by transit will be excluded from the aggregate metrics.
+Conveyal Analysis will not accept aggregation areas larger than 2 square degrees.

 To create aggregation areas when viewing completed regional analysis, click
 <br><span class="btn btn-info">Upload new aggregation area <i class="fa fa-caret-down"></i></span>